-3 Case Study Examples of End User Experience Management in Banking
+3 Case Studies of End User Experience Management in Omni-channel Banking

-In this blog, I’ll discuss three examples of how financial services customers have used Aternityto deliver an excellent end user experience to their workforce in the physical branch, contact center, and on mobile devices.
-After all, IT delivering excellent end user experience to the workforce is a requirement for the workforce to deliver an excellent experience to your customers!
+In this blog, I’ll discuss three examples of how financial services customers have used Aternity to deliver an excellent end user experience to their workforce in the physical branch, contact center, and on mobile devices.
+After all, as part of an omni-channel banking strategy, IT must deliver an excellent end user experience to the workforce.
+How else will they deliver an excellent experience to your customers?

 The retail branch bank faces stiff competition, based on the popularity of online and mobile banking, and on the threat of new entrants to the payment business, like Apple Pay, Samsung Pay, Google, and Facebook.
 Despite this pressure, the retail branch remains a fundamental driver of revenue.
 According to the Accenture Retail Banking Survey, the branch is where nearly 60% of traditional retail bank products are sold, and customers still prefer the branch to a website, by a narrowing 41% to 35%.